Lokesh-5618/Landing-Page-Odin-Project-/README.md

-Its a basic landing page, a practise of Basic Html and Css concepts like Flexbox.
+Its a basic landing page, a practice of Basic Html and Css concepts like Flexbox.